LCSB-BioCore/DistributedData.jl/docs/src/slurm.md

 srun --pty -t60 /bin/bash -
 ```

+(Depending on your cluster setup, it may be benerifical to also specify a
+partition to which the job should belong to; many clusters provide an
+interactive partition where the interactive jobs get scheduled faster.
+To do
+that, add option `-p interactive` into the parameters of `srun`.)

 When the shell opens (the prompt should change), you can load the Julia module,
 usually with a command such as this: